SizhuangHe/SizhuangHe/README.md

 # 👋 Hi, I’m @SizhuangHe

-I am an incoming Computer Science Ph.D. student at Yale University, starting in Fall 2024.
+I am a first-year Computer Science Ph.D. student at Yale University, starting in Fall 2024.

 Previously, I was a Honors Mathematics undergraduate student at University of Michigan, Ann Arbor, with a minor in Computer Science.